September is Library Card Sign-up Month!

 - 56 days: Book Group in a Bag

 - Library use only: Bound periodicals, reference books, special collections materials

 How much are overdue charges?

-Fines and fees for material lost, damaged, or overdue must be paid by cash or credit card.
+Museum passes are not included.
+Fines and fees for material lost or damaged must be paid by cash or credit card.